William Wynter: De Seure's complaint

+Siege of Leith

 Wynter continued to harass shipping and then supported the English army brought in by the Treaty of Berwick to the Siege of Leith.
 He burnt seven ships under d'Elbouf; not only that, all supplies were cut off from France.
 He kept up a naval bombardment of the town.
 On Saturday, 7 May 1560, Wynter waited for a signal to sail up the Water of Leith and land 500 men on the quayside called the Shore, but the signal never came as the English assault on the walls had failed.

 The siege was ended by the negotiation of the Treaty of Edinburgh of 1560 which was the effective conclusion to the 'Auld Alliance'.
 Lord Burghley reported to the Privy Council that all spoke well of Wynter's conduct and he "was to be cherished."
 In July, Wynter discussed his fleet's return to Gillingham for re-fitting in dry-dock, but "the most expert officers of the Admiralty" sent the fleet to active service at Portsmouth, on their way escorting the ships evacuating the French army from Scotland to Calais.

+Peacetime and projects

-In 1561, he purchased Lydney Manor in Gloucestershire as his residence.
-In that year, he helped save the Palace of the Bishop of London from fire by advising the Mayor of London, William Harpur to demolish the roof of the adjacent north aisle of St Paul's Cathedral when the church caught fire after being struck by lightning on 4 June 1561.
+Between 1560 and 1562, Winter purchased Lydney Manor in Gloucestershire as his residence.
+The estate included the manors of Lydney Warwick, Lydney Shrewsbury, and Purton.

+Wynter helped save the Palace of the Bishop of London from fire by advising the Mayor of London, William Harpur to demolish the roof of the adjacent north aisle of St Paul's Cathedral when the church caught fire after being struck by lightning on 4 June 1561.

+In September 1561, Wynter and Benjamin Gonson joined with Sir William Garrard and the merchants Anthony Hickman and Edward Castelyn to propose a voyage to Guinea to be led by John Lok (who had conducted the "first Guinea voyage" in 1554).
+The articles were for a map and survey of the Guinea coast, its sea inlets and havens, its hinterland and resources, with a commission to identify a suitable site for a fortress in the king of Habaan's country.
+News was to be sought of the merchants left in Benin during the previous voyage.
+In December Lok declined the proposal, partly because the Minion was in poor condition, but Garrard, Hickman and Castelyn next combined with Sir William Chester and Thomas Lodge to promote the Guinea voyage of 1562–63.

-In 1563, he served in the fleet off Havre.
-In 1570, he was sent by Elizabeth I to escort Anne of Austria on her sea journey from the Netherlands to mary Philip II of Spain.
+In July 1562 the French diplomat Paul de Foix reported rumours that Elizabeth I was preparing an invasion force in support of French Huguenots, with 12 ships under Wynter's command.
+In 1563, William served in the fleet off Le Havre.
+In 1570, he was sent by Elizabeth I to escort Anna of Austria on her sea journey from the Netherlands to marry Philip II of Spain.